microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 ## Learning Objectives
 This hack will help you:
-1. Deploy Azure API for FHIR.
+1. Deploy FHIR service in Azure Health Data Services platform.
-2. Generate and load synthetic medical data into FHIR Server.
+2. Generate and load synthetic Electronic Health Record (EHR) data into FHIR Server.
-3. Load HL7 and C-CDA data into FHIR Server.
+3. Convert and Load HL7v2 and C-CDA data into FHIR Server.
-4. Read FHIR data through a JavaScript app and Single Page App.
+4. Develop a JavaScript to read FHIR data
+5. Develop a React Single Page App (SPA) to Search and view patient record.
-5. Visualize FHIR data in Parquet file for secondary analytics use.
+6. Transform and explore FHIR data for secondary use analytics.
-6. Export and anonymize FHIR data.
+7. Export and anonymize FHIR data.
-7. Stream IoMT Device data into FHIR.
+8. Stream MedTech Device data into FHIR.

 ## Scenario
 Contoso Healthcare is implementing a FHIR-based data management solution.
-Your team's assistance is needed to implement the following scenarios using FHIR Powered Healthcare hack:
+Your team's assistance is needed to implement the following scenarios through the FHIR Powered Healthcare hack as follows:
-   * Ingest and process patient record in HL7 FHIR or legacy formats from EHR systems into a common FHIR-based standard format and persist them into a FHIR Compliant store.
+   * Ingest and process patient record in HL7 FHIR Bundle or legacy formats from EHR systems into a common FHIR-based standard format and persist them into a FHIR Compliant store.
    * Securely connect and read FHIR patient data from FHIR Server through a web app and add a patient lookup feature to improve user experience.
-   * Auto export new FHIR data via FHIR Anaytics piple for data exporation in Synapse Studion and downstream transformation via Spark Pool against raw health data in Parquet files
+   * Auto export new FHIR data via FHIR Anaytics piple for data exporation in Synapse Studio and perform downstream transformation against raw health data in Parquet files.
-   * Bulk export data from FHIR, de-identify the data and store in Data Lake for further processing.
+   * Bulk export data from FHIR, de-identify the data and store in staging Data Lake storage for downstream processing.
-   * Ingest and Persist IoT device data from IoT Central using IoT Connector for FHIR.
+   * Ingest and Persist IoT device data and correlate it with patient record in FHIR server.

 ## Challenges
 <center><img src="./images/challenges_architecture.png" width="850"></center>